sbmlteam/deviser/README.md

  SBML Level 3 is being developed as a core with additional optional packages.
 DEVISER facilitates the development of these packages by providing a means of creating a basic specification, UML diagrams and code for integration with libSBML.

-DEVISER is written in Python and is compatible with Python 2.7 and 3.3.
+DEVISER is written in Python and is compatible with Python version 2.6 onwards.

 ----------